RonanC/WordCloud/README.md

 4 - Installation
 ---
 ###Run
+Make sure stopwords.txt file is in the same folder as the jar (one word per line).
 Double click the jar to run.

 OR

-Make sure the stopwords is in the jar folder
+Make sure stopwords.txt file is in the same folder as the jar (one word per line).

 In order to allow the jar to be exectuable do the following: (unix)
 ```sh